Professional member and recipient of the title of Master Instructor of Tai Chi by the American Tai Chi and Qigong Association (ATCQA).

 My practice evolved from seeking better health from a chronic illness, which I have overcome due to my study of taijiquan and qigong.
 After studying Iyengar Yoga in 1988 and Shotokan Karate in 1996, I began to practice Chinese internal martial arts in 1999.
-To keep a tai chi community going, I began leading classes after my teacher moved away in 2004.
+After my teacher moved away in 2004, I began leading classes to keep a tai chi community going.

-While my teaching methods and protocols follow some of the same approaches of my teachers and their teachers, but I am not strictly traditional in my practice and teaching.
-I have developed my course to balance the abilities and needs of the learners who come to Durango Tai Chi with the age-old knowledge handed down to me.
-Of the many things I have learned, cultivating internal awareness in physical activity interests me more than anything else.
+My teaching methods and protocols follow some of the same approaches of my teachers and their teachers.
+Additionally, I have developed my course to balance the abilities and needs of the learners who come to Durango Tai Chi with the age-old knowledge handed down to me.
+Cultivating internal awareness in physical activity is of great interest to me.

 I hold several certificates of accomplishment from the World Association of Chinese Internal Martial Arts and Shanti School of Taijiquan.
 I am also a certified Community Wellness Coach, Level One (Institute of Wellness Education).